Democracy in Sweden

 9. The principle of public access

-The Freedom of the Press Act sets out the principle of public access to official documents.
+One of the four fundamental laws of the Swedish Constitution is the Freedom of the Press Act.
+This law sets out the principle of public access to official documents, among other things.
 This principle allows people to study official documents from parliament, the government or any public agency whenever they wish.
 In other words, not only the media can scrutinise those in power.

 Another principle in the Freedom of the Press Act is the freedom to communicate information.
-Everyone in Sweden is entitled to give information that they feel should be made public to the media.
+Everyone in Sweden has the right to give information to the media, when they feel something should be made public.
 The publisher of the material may not reveal the source if the individual in question wishes to remain anonymous.

 10. Media – the ‘third power’